 The plus icon will open a new, blank commission schedule.

 When a schedule is marked as a default, it will be listed in blue text on the list of commissions.

 Note: When a commission rate is assigned to a user, any document opened in iPoint will calculate the current commission based on the rate set up here and assigned in the User record.
 The only exception is that we do not automatically generate new commissions for archived sales orders or invoices.

 Adding / Editing Commission Schedule

-- Name: Each Schedule should have a name which is easily recognizable by the team and descriptive enough to give an idea what type of Schedule it is.
+- Name: Each Schedule should have a name that is easily recognizable by the team and descriptive enough to give an idea of what type of Schedule it is.